Luangpho Uttama: Biography

-He was known and revered by civilians of Burmese and Thai for his profound and intensive Buddhist teachings and industrious meditation.
+He was known and revered by civilians, both Burmese and Thais, for his profound and intensive Buddhist teaching and industrious meditation.
 He founded Wat Wang Wiwekaram in Sangkhlaburi, Thailand and gave shelter to Mon refugees who fled from Burma.
-In 1997, he paid a formal visit to Myanmar, visited Yangon (Rangoon), and was honoured with the title of Agga Maha Pandita by Khin Nyunt, then Burmese prime minister.
+In 1997, he paid a formal visit to Myanmar, visited Yangon (Rangoon), and was honored with the title of Abhidhaja Agga Maha Saddhammajotika by Khin Nyunt, then Burmese prime minister.

 His prosperity integrated in Thailand reaching to the regards of the Royal Thai family.
-Luangphor Uttama invented the Bodh Gaya Pagoda, a pagoda shaped the same as Mahabodhi Temple with name Wat Wang Wiwekaram in 1978.
-It was a replica from India.
-The pagoda was made from concrete with the square iron, 42 meters long 49 meters high and an iron pole 4 directions in total 16.
-In 1989, Crown Prince Maha Vajiralongkorn attended auspiciously on occasion of invitation relics in Sri Lanka with 600 gm gold umbrella decorated on the top of pagoda.
+In what will become Wat Wang Wiwekaram in 1978, Luangpho Uttama initiated the construction of a replica of the Bodh Gaya Pagoda, shaped the same as Mahabodhi Temple, situated in India.
+The pagoda was made from concrete, reaching 49 meters high.
+In 1989, Crown Prince Maha Vajiralongkorn attended auspiciously on occasion of invitation relics in Sri Lanka with a 600 g gold umbrella decorated on top of the pagoda.

-Lastly, he was hospitalised by the patronage of Her Majesty Queen Sirikit and was paid a tribute on his funeral by the then premier of Thailand, General Surayud Chulanont.
+Lastly, he was hospitalized with the patronage of Her Majesty Queen Sirikit and was paid a tribute on his funeral by the then premier of Thailand, General Surayud Chulanont.